COGS137/website/content/policies.md

 #### Midterm (12.5%):

 There will be a single take-home exam due in week 4, and you will have at least 72 hours to complete it.
 This exam is meant to assess your understanding of the R programming language prior to us moving into focusing on case studies and full analysis.
-Exams will be completed individually.
-Exams will be open-notes and open-Internet; however, you will *not* be permitted to ask questions of one another, the Internet, nor instructional staff while completing the take-home exam.
+The exam will be completed individually and will be open-notes and open-Internet; however, you will *not* be permitted to ask questions of one another, the Internet, nor instructional staff while completing the take-home exam.

 Your exam will be due Monday Oct 18th at 11:59 PM.